nbari/zunzuncito/docs/zunzun/Routes.rst

-You can totally omit routes and handle all by following the API directory structure, this can give you more fine control over you API, for example in the previous example you could create modules for every hash algorithim, and have indpendent modules like:
+You can totally omit routes and handle all by following the API directory structure, this can give you more fine control over you API, for example in the previous example you could create modules for every hash algorithm, and have indpendent modules like:

 .. code-block:: rest